hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

 To run `bcbio` we call the same python script that we used for creating the config file `bcbio_nextgen.py` but we add different parameters:

 * `../config/mov10_project.yaml`: specify path to config file relative to the `work` directory
-* `-n 64`: total number of cores to use on the cluster during processing.
-For distributed jobs, you want to set cores to match the available cores on a single node in your cluster, then use `-n` as a multiple of this to determine how many nodes to spin up.
-For example, cores: 16 and -n 64 would try to make four 16 core machines available for analysis.
+* `-n 64`: total number of cores to use on the cluster during processing
 * `-t ipython`: use python for parallel execution
 * `-s lsf`: type of scheduler
 * `-q mcore`: queue to submit jobs to